BatzJunior/testrepo/_pages/013-restapi-rawdataservice.md

 ## {{page.sections['endpoint'] }}

-Catalogs and catalog entries can be fetched, created, updated and deleted using the following endpoints.
+You can can fetch, creat, update and delete raw data objects and information about these objects by using the following endpoints.
 These endpoints provide the following filter parameters:

 {% capture table %}
 Parameter name | Description  <br> *Example* | Accepted by endpoint